derf/feh/README.md

  * libexif-dev
  * libexif12

-Recommended
+Recommended Binaries
 ---

- * jpegtran  (supplied by the jpeg library, for lossless image rotation)
- * convert  (supplied by ImageMagick, can be used to load unsupported formats)
+ * convert  (supplied by ImageMagick, can be used to load image formats not supported by Imlib2)

 Installation
 ---